Table of Contents

 Step 4a: Continuous Synthesis Along the Leading Strand of DNA in a 5’-3’ Direction

-DNA polymerase III (or in eukaryotes, DNA polymerase α and δ) continously synthesizes in its reading and movement direction along the 3’-5’ parent strand of the new daughter strand.
+DNA polymerase III (or in eukaryotes, DNA polymerase α, and δ) continuously synthesizes in its reading and movement direction along with the 3’-5’ parent strand of the new daughter strand.
 The daughter strand then becomes the leading strand and its parent strand is now referred to as the template strand.

 Step 4b: Discontinuous Synthesis Along the Lagging Strand in a 3’-5’ Direction in Okazaki Fragments

 On the 5’-3’ parent strand, the direction of DNA synthesis of DNA polymerase III (in eukaryotes, DNA polymerases α und ε) is opposite to the movement of the replication fork.
 This daughter strand, called the lagging strand, is therefore synthesized in a discontinuous manner into small segments called Okazaki fragments.
 In this case, unlike on the leading strand, numerous primers are necessary.
 The attached parent DNA strand is called the coding strand.